 They call it Family Night now.
 But, the Wednesday night of each Fair Haven Firemen’s Fair is forever Firemen’s Night to any kid who grew up hearing sirens blaring through the streets where they lived on that eve that welcomed and honored firefighters from near and far to the fair grounds.

 The following piece was originally published on Aug.
 31, 2015.
 It is being re-run, with changes only in the amount of years that have passed, in memory of my father, Bill Van Develde, former longtime Fair Haven Fire Company member, president and captain of the Fire Police and chairman of the stock room at the fair, on the anniversary of his death on Aug.
-31, 1983.
+30, 1983.
 RIP, Dad.
 You are missed.
 Thank you for all the embarrassing moments that I didn’t appreciate enough.
 Thank you for making Fair Haven my home.
 Thank you for being a real dad.
-See you later at the fair …
+See you next year on the fair grounds …

 By Elaine Van Develde